 “The course, along with support from the lecturing team, broadened my mind musically, artistically and in technological respects.
 A particularly exciting aspect of the course was being given the freedom, confidence and belief in my own ability to pursue interests in film and television sound.
 To aid this, I undertook work placements in the industry, which would not have been available without the course.
 I would recommend this course to anyone looking to get into industries working with sound.”
 Jake has worked on a number of productions, including Sunshade Films – Driscoll Manor, Long Coats and Crisp Packets, Feature Film, Tornado Studios – The Rebels

 “It's been a great course, and I've definitely learned a lot!
 All our year group agreed that the staff are truly inspirational.
 I can't believe how fast it's gone!!“

 “My time at Swansea furnished me with a lot of the skills I needed to run my own business.
 I was introduced to a wide range of interests within my field, and both my horizons and my mind were broadened.
 The staff instilled in me a huge amount of confidence in my own ability to follow my career path, but also with the humility to know that I can always learn and develop further.“

 You may be eligible for funding to help support your study.
 To find out about scholarships, bursaries and other funding opportunities that are available please visit our Scholarships and Bursaries section.

 Study Abroad Opportunities

-Students can also take up the opportunity to study a semester in Europe, USA or Canada.
+Students can also take up the opportunity to study abroad for a semester in Europe, the USA or Canada.